-Unlike traditional on-premise systems where the cost of developing software products can be tracked to physical infrastructure, the costs of operating in the cloud are a lot more variable and difficult to grasp.
+Unlike traditional on-premise systems, where the cost of developing software products can be tracked to physical infrastructure, operating in the cloud is a lot more variable and difficult to grasp.

 The end result is twofold: